Overview

 Eligibility

-• be able to commit approximately 10-12 hours to each mentoring partnership (by default set to 4 months).
+- be able to commit approximately 10-12 hours to each mentoring partnership.
 This estimate includes mentoring activities (e.g. mentoring meetings, networking events) and communicating with the Alumni as Mentors team.

 Partnerships with flexibility

-For more information on what to expect as a mentor, see the Mentor Guide
+For more information on what to expect as a mentor, please see the mentor guide.

 Make yourself available to a student today!